Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/08-using-pumps.md

 2. On the UI, in the _Pioreactors_ tab, click _Manage_ and go to the _Dosing_ tab.
 3. _Run continuously_ to cycle the disinfectant solution through each pump that you're using.
 ![](/img/user-guide/dosing_in_ui.png)
 4. _Interrupt_ after sufficient cycling.
-In another beaker with deionized water, place the tubes in and repeat the cycling to rinse out the pumps.
+In another beaker with DI water, place the tubes in and repeat the cycling to rinse out the pumps.
 5. Your pumps are now ready to be attached to media, waste, or vials for your experiments.

 ## Using pumps